 1. Panel on the Natural System

-Panel Goal.
-Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding, testing, analyzing, and modeling geologic and other natural components of a proposed Yucca Mountain repository system.
-Review DOE activities related to estimating and confirming the performance of the natural components of the repository system.
+Panel Goal: Evaluate the technical and scientific validity of activities undertaken by the DOE related to understanding, testing, analyzing, and modeling geologic and other natural components of a proposed Yucca Mountain repository system.

 2. Panel on the Engineered System